anderkve/FYS3150/code_examples/code_structure/example_1/README.txt

   below.

-With this setup you can typically write reasonably short and clear main programs that each just do a single task / answer a single question, since the common code needed by all main programs have been put in a separate file.
+With this setup you can typically write reasonably short and clear main programs that each just do a small number of tasks (or answer a small number of questions) since the common code needed by all main programs have been put into some other files.

 The example in this folder has two header files in the include directory: